moritzploss/ex-patterns/README.md

 match({ foo: _ }, Map({ foo: 'bar' }));  // match
 ```

-As before, the match will be successful as long as the pattern is a subset of
+As for objects, the match will be successful as long as the pattern is a subset of
 the value:

 ```javascript